 Studying execution log

-Unit Test Sessions window includes test execution log that lets you separate problems related to test execution process from unit tests code.
+Unit Test Sessions window includes test execution log that lets you separate problems related to test execution process from unit tests results.

 You will normally need to check execution log if some of your tests have the 'Inconclusive' state after execution, which could be a sign of an error occurring in the test runner.